 - Securing a “National Interest Exception” (or “NIE”) waiver from the U.S. Consulate or Embassy in their home country

-For individuals traveling from the UK, Ireland or a Schengen country, waivers may be granted for travel related to humanitarian travel, public health response, and national security.
+On April 30, 2021, the Department of State expanded the NIE waiver so that it applies universally to all individuals who are subject to the COVID travel ban.
+For individuals traveling from any country that is subject to a travel ban, waivers may be granted for travel related to humanitarian travel, public health response, and national security.
 These requests must be submitted to the U.S. Consulate or Embassy in the individual’s home country.
 Most consular posts will not entertain a request for an NIE waiver unless the individual is outside of the U.S., so permission to return to the U.S. cannot generally be secured in advance of departure.
 Further, consular officers have wide discretion with regard to granting these waivers, and limited consular operations frequently result in long waits.
 As a result, traveling with the expectation of being granted a waiver continues to be risky.
 Procedures vary widely, but are generally outlined on the Consulate’s website.
-Note that this NIE waiver option is limited to travelers coming from the UK, Ireland and the Schengen area countries.

-The Department of State recently revised and restricted its criteria for granting an NIE waiver of the COVID travel ban from the Schengen Area, U.K. and Ireland.
-Please see our prior alert for more details.
+The Department of State recently updated its criteria for granting an NIE waiver of the COVID travel ban.
+Please see our alert for more details.

 - Individuals seeking to return to the U.S. from a COVID-banned country who are unable to secure an NIE waiver – because the request is denied, delayed or not available – may choose to return to the U.S. only after a 14-day “quarantine” stay in a non-banned country.
 The COVID-related ban only applies to anyone who has been physically present in one of the banned countries during the 14 days prior to admission.
 Spending the 14 days prior to admission in another country removes the ban on entry into the U.S.